frederic-perez/AmE-dictionary/data/idioms.md

 __free-wheeling__ Lacking restraint; flamboyant and uncontrolled. _His free-wheeling life-style was prohibitely expensive._
 __freebooter__ _n_ A person who pillages and plunders, especially a pirate.
 __frenemy__
+__fresh legs__ In sports, one or more substitute players who have not yet participated in a given game or match, thus having more energy than the players they are replacing. _Their offense is completely wearing out our defense—it’s time to get some fresh legs on the field!_
 __fresh-faced__ Of or having an appearance of health, vitality, and/or youthfulness.
 __Freudian slip__ Any inadvertent verbal or written mistake that reveals, or can be construed as revealing, an unconscious or repressed intention, belief, thought, attitude, etc.
 __Friendsgiving__ A Thanksgiving celebration among friends.
 It often takes place near Thanksgiving, rather than on the actual holiday. _I always have Friendsgiving with my college roommates the week before Thanksgiving._